sanduteo95/Compiler-Construction/README.md

 	 			Deref(Identifier "x"))))]

 ## Tests
-There are 10 simple test cases in the "test cases" folder, which you can run using the script I gave you.
-Then there are two more test cases, a bit more complicated.
+There are 10 simple test cases in the "test cases" folder, which you can run using the Makefile I gave you.
+Then there are two more test cases, a bit more complicated, also included in the Makefile.
+If you want to run your own tests, go back to the "Installation and Build" section to find out how to do this.